 The fair value of a financial instrument is defined as the amount at which a financial instrument could be exchanged in an arm's length transaction between informed and willing parties.
 The fair values of quoted investments in active markets are based on current bid prices.
-The fair values for all other financial investments are determined through discounted cash flow valuation techniques using observable inputs or are sourced from multiple third parties.
+The fair values for all other financial investments for which there is no active market are determined through discounted cash flow valuation techniques using observable inputs or are sourced from multiple independent third parties.